amlkteam/toxicity_classification/Milestone3/Project_Proposal.md

 ## Data

-We will be using the dataset from the Kaggle Toxic Comment Classification.
+We used the dataset from the Kaggle Toxic Comment Classification.

 The training set has 159571 comments and every comment has 6 labels associated with it namely `toxic`, `server_toxic`, `obscene`, `threat`, `insult` and `identity_hate`.
 This is a multi-label dataset which means that a comment can have more than one class assigned to it.
 The assignments are represented by a 0 or 1 for each which class.
 0 means the comment is not attributed to that class and 1 means that the comment is attributed to that specific task.